Facial colliculus syndrome refers to a constellation of neurological signs due to a lesion at the facial colliculus, involving:

 Approximately 200 cases have been reported in the med...

-The prevalence is unknown, being reported since 1 per 8000 patients in a general pediatric hospital 3 to 1...
+The prevalence is unknown, being reported as between 1 per 8000 patients in a general pediatric hospital ...

 Hypoplastic left heart syndrome (HLHS) is a cyanotic congenital cardiac anomaly where affected individuals can have profound cyanosis and cardiac failure.

 It is one of the commonest causes for a neonate to present with congestive cardiac failure and the 4th most frequent cardiac anomaly to mani...